How should I declare the encoding of my HTML file?

 The idea was that the browser would be able to apply the right encoding to the document it retrieves if no encoding is specified for the document in any other way.

 There were always issues with the use of this attribute.
 Firstly, it is not well supported by major browsers.
 One reason not to support this attribute is that if browsers do so without special additional rules it would be an XSS attack vector.
 Secondly, it is hard to ensure that the information is correct at any given time.
 The author of the document pointed to may well change the encoding of the document without you knowing.
 If the author still hasn't specified the encoding of their document, you will now be asking the browser to apply an incorrect encoding.
-And thirdly, it shouldn't be necessary anyway if people follow the guidelines in this tutorial and mark up their documents properly.
+And thirdly, it shouldn't be necessary anyway if people follow the guidelines in this article and mark up their documents properly.
 That is a much better approach.

 This way of indicating the encoding of a document has the lowest precedence (ie. if the encoding is declared in any other way, this will be ignored).
 This means that you couldn't use this to correct incorrect declarations either.